MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/wdm/nf-wdm-kewaitforsingleobject.md

 A positive value specifies an absolute time, relative to January 1, 1601.
 A negative value specifies an interval relative to the current time.
 Absolute expiration times track any changes in the system time; relative expiration times are not affected by system time changes.

-If *<i>Timeout</i> = 0, the routine returns without waiting.
-If the caller supplies a <b>NULL</b> pointer, the routine waits indefinitely until the dispatcher object is set to the signaled state.
+If **Timeout* = 0, the routine returns without waiting.
+If the caller supplies a **NULL** pointer, the routine waits indefinitely until the dispatcher object is set to the signaled state.
 For more information, see the following Remarks section.

 ## -returns

-<b>KeWaitForSingleObject</b> can return one of the following:
+**KeWaitForSingleObject** can return one of the following:

 <table>
 <tr>